coar-repositories/coar-vocabularies-website/webroot/content/resource_types/c_86bc/index.md

 ---
 title: bibliography
 uri: http://purl.org/coar/resource_type/c_86bc
-description: 'A list of the books and articles that have been used by someone when writing a particular book or article [Source: https://dictionary.cambridge.org/dictionary/english/bibliography]'
+description: A systematic list or enumeration of written works by a specific author or on a given subject.
 layout: concept
 related:
     - type: Broad Match